by Allan Fish

 Four films from a director long derided but capable of excellent craftsmanship when he put his mind to it, also giving the goddess likes of Mireille Balin, Michèle Morgan and Micheline Prèsle fantastic opportunities.

-45 The British Music Hall Collection (Goodnight Vienna, Sing as We Go, Bulldog Jack, Hoots Mon, Let George Do It)
+45 The British Music Hall Collection (Goodnight Vienna, Sing as We Go, Bulldog Jack, Hoots Mon, Somewhere in England, Let George Do It, Cardboard Cavalier)

 Essentially a collection of films starring the cream of Britush musical hall and musical talent of the early 1930s.
-Jack Buchanan, Anna Neagle, Gracie Fields, Jack Hulbert, Claude Hulbert, Max Miller and George Formby.
+Jack Buchanan, Anna Neagle, Gracie Fields, Jack Hulbert, Claude Hulbert, Max Miller, Frank Randl, George Formby and Sid Fieeld.
 Two are available in the UK but all are pretty much unknown in the US.
 If it survives, the 1930 Raise the Roof with Betty Balfour can also be added.

 44 G.W.Pabst – early sound milestones (Westfront 1918, Kameradschaft)

 Only two entries but unlikely either would get a full blown Criterion release so it’s either this or Janus Film releases.
 Up to them.

 43 Keisuke Kinoshita (A Japanese Tragedy, Drifting Clouds, She Was Like a Wild Chrysanthemum, Times of Joy and Sorrow)